RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

 \subsection{Random drop imputation with self-training}

-Original incomplete data $X$ contains existing values with ground truth and missing values without ground truth.
-RDI only exploits existing values of the original incomplete data.
-Hence, in order to exploit the missing values as well as the existing values, RDIS incorporates self-training into RDI.
+Original incomplete data $X$ contains observed and missing values (without ground truth).
+RDI only exploits observed values of the original incomplete data.
+Hence, we apply self-training to exploit the missing values as well as the observed values.
 We utilize pseudo values of originally missing values for self-training.
-To generate the pseudo values, we input the original data to the pre-trained models, $F_1, \ldots, F_N$, for RDI, and then the average of the output of the pre-trained models, $\hat{X}=\frac{1}{N}\sum_{k=1}^N F_k(X)$ is considered as pseudo values.
+We feed the original data to the pre-trained models, $F_1, \ldots, F_N$, for generating the pseudo values.
+Then, the average outputs of the pre-trained models, $\hat{X}=\frac{1}{N}\sum_{k=1}^N F_k(X)$ are considered as pseudo values.
 The pseudo values are updated periodically every fixed number of epochs, which we call an update epoch.
 The loss function of each model $F_k$ for the self-training is expressed as follows:

-where the first RHS term is for the missing values, the second RHS term is for the existing values.
+where the first term is the loss between missing and pseudo values.
+The second term is the reconstruction loss of the observed values.

-It should be noted that it is difficult to determine whether each pseudo value is reliable or not; thus, counting on all the output values from the pre-trained models comes with a high level of risk.
-Considering this issue, our RDIS checks if each pseudo value is reliable or not.
-Details on deciding reliable pseudo values are described below.